sijp/3dewii/README.md

 base.js:
 -------------------------------------------------------------------------------------------------
 This is the core functionallity of the user interface.
 It provieds 3 basic objects:
-	* Gamliba - this is a singleton object, whose all purpose is to manage and load the various 3D components.
+	* Ewii3D - this is a singleton object, whose all purpose is to manage and load the various 3D components.
 It sets up the 3D scene, using Three.js, and then adds all needed elements: a Camera, lights, the environemt Cube, and an helper plane for moving objects.